Evanston Interfaith Climate Summit

 We believe the interfaith community has a key and unique role to play in addressing the urgent climate crisis facing our world and the city of Evanston.
 The 2019 Evanston Interfaith Climate Summit will gather Evanston’s faith communities to join in interreligious prayer, to reflect on the contributions of our diverse faith traditions in this time of climate crisis, and to organize together in support of Evanston’s Climate Action and Resilience Plan.

-There is no cost to attend this event but registration by March 30, 2019, is required.
+There is no cost to attend this event but registration by April 3, 2019, is preferred.
 A light breakfast and lunch during the event are also included at no charge.

 Saturday, April 6, 2019

 |8:30 a.m.||Check-in and Breakfast (provided)|